 Some models in this series may not allow DCPS jobs to start.
-To resolve this, either set the printer to PostScript mode or suppress DCPS's PostScript synchronization.
-See Section 11.1.1 for more information.
+To resolve this, set the printer to PostScript mode.

 10.24 HP LaserJet 4000, 4050 and 5000

 10.24.1 Minimum Firmware Version

 To use an HP LaserJet 4000 or 5000 printer from DCPS, the printer must be running a minimum firmware version of 19980714 MB3.68.
 To use an HP LaserJet 4050 printer, it is recommended that the printer be running a minimum firmware version of 19991030 MB6.30.
 Earlier versions of firmware may cause problems such as misprinted or missing characters when using the DCPS ANSI translator, especially when printing jobs with landscape orientation or NUMBER_UP.
 This firmware version number is displayed as Firmware Datecode on the printer's configuration page.